 You can also enjoy a few local museums:

 Ten Sleep Pioneer Museum – Ten Sleep

-The Museum exhibits provide a look into everyday life of pioneer families, their tools, clothing and other items used to carve out a life in the rugged, old West.
+The Museum exhibits provide a look into everyday life of pioneer families, tools, clothing and other items used to carve out a life in the rugged, old West.
 A special exhibits recreates the Spring Creek Raid, that took place on the Red Reflet Ranch marking a major turning point for relationships between sheepmen and cattlemen.

 - Washakie Museum – Worland

 - The Buffalo Bill Historical Center – Cody

 Castle Gardens is an area of badlands topography seven miles southwest of Ten Sleep, a 25 minute drive from the Red Reflet Ranch.
 It was developed in the upper Cretaceous Teapot Sandstone - Member of the Mesaverde Formation.
 The distinctive, mainly white sands of the Teapot Member present a landscape of cliffs and towers resembling ramparts of a medieval castle.
 The name comes from rock formations composed of immature sandstone, a rock that is easily changed by many years of weathering.
 The odd shapes are known as hoodoos and there are many of them.
 The hoodoos can be accessed by climbing and the shapes range from castles to tables, chairs, surfboards, pedestals, mushroom caps, birds and animals.
 In fact maybe it is all in the eyes of the beholder which shape is which!!
 A fun activity for ALL ages.

 Located 45 minutes from Red Reflet Ranch is the town of Worland, population about 5200.
 The exhibits at the Museum offer visitors an opportunity to understand how early settlers came to Wyoming and created lives for themselves with little knowledge of what to expect.